 DON'T over-fertilize the new lawn, since lush, succulent growth is much more susceptible to disease problems.

-A few old-timers told us they like to seed new lawns during winter months, since the freeze-thaw causes a 'honey comb' in the soil surface which create nooks and crannies for the grass seed to lodge.
+A few old-timers told us they like to seed new lawns during winter months, since the freeze-thaw causes a 'honey comb' in the soil surface, creating nooks and crannies for grass seed to lodge.
 After all, grass seed will lay dormant until conditions are right for germination and growth.

-Finding a time when soil is dry enough to grade it, and..
+1) Finding a time when soil is dry enough to work with, and..

-The potential for losing soil and seed to erosion.
+2) The great potential for losing soil and seed to erosion.

-Summary: It's been our experience that the less opportunities you have for wash-outs and burn-outs, the better the outcome.
-Therefore, try to plant lawns during the season most conducive to fast establishment, and then do everything within your power to get the grass seed up and growing the first time around.
-No one likes watering for weeks on end and then having to do it all over again, so make your first effort count!
+Summary: It's been our experience that the less opportunities you have for wash-outs the better the outcome.
+Therefore, try to plant lawns during a season conducive to fast establishment, and then do everything within your power to get the grass seed up and growing the first time around.
+No one likes 'dragging hose' or watering for weeks on end, so make your first effort count!